pingidentity/pingdirectory-go-client/configurationapi/docs/AddEmailOtpDeliveryMechanismRequest.md

 ### NewAddEmailOtpDeliveryMechanismRequest

-`func NewAddEmailOtpDeliveryMechanismRequest(mechanismName string, schemas []EnumemailOtpDeliveryMechanismSchemaUrn, emailAddressAttributeType string, senderAddress string, messageSubject string, enabled bool, ) *AddEmailOtpDeliveryMechanismRequest`
+`func NewAddEmailOtpDeliveryMechanismRequest(mechanismName string, schemas []EnumemailOtpDeliveryMechanismSchemaUrn, senderAddress string, enabled bool, ) *AddEmailOtpDeliveryMechanismRequest`

 NewAddEmailOtpDeliveryMechanismRequest instantiates a new AddEmailOtpDeliveryMechanismRequest object This constructor will assign default values to properties that have it defined,